Humanitarian Engineering (with Management) (MSc) (2023 Entry)

 There are two specific features about project management theory which make it a slightly different type of subject to most other academic modules.
 Firstly, the subject has its origins in large-scale, complex operations.
 This means that a large proportion of the published theory concerns the planning and control aspects of the management of such processes.
 Secondly, most of the concepts were developed in the heyday of the 1960s, where a lot of activity was taking place in the aerospace, defence and construction sectors.
 This means that most of the basic literature is reasonably old and technically focused.

-You will study projects individually or as a group depending on your choice, guidance provided by the module leader and discussions with potential project supervisor.
-The group projects aim to give you experience of working within a team, and parallels the way teams formed with people with different background to tackle challenging projects similar to project teams formed in real life situations.
-Individual projects will be more focussed on in-depth studies in line with your interests and in line with the supervisor’s expertise.
-Projects are proposed by academics, industry partners or students.
+Students can propose their own projects or will study projects proposed by academics and industry partners individually or as a group.
+Guidance will be provided by the module leader and project supervisor who has expertise in the area of interest.
+The project aims to give you experience of working within a team and parallels the way teams formed with people with different background to tackle challenging projects like project teams formed in real life situations.

 (One chosen from the list below)